What is coaching?

 The first session is usually conducted in a face-to-face meeting that is scheduled at our office in Burlington.
 This provides an opportunity to meet clients and explore their needs and interests in more detail.
 Subsequent coaching sessions are conducted by telephone.
 Coaching sessions are scheduled at times that are convenient to clients and can occur between 7:00 a.m. and 9:00 p.m. weekdays.

 No. Normally we do not tape coaching sessions.
 However, if a client specifically requests it this service can be arranged but a waiver and permission form will first need to be signed.
 There is no additional charge for this service.

 Yes.
 We have a standard contract that we ask all clients to sign.

 How is payment provided?

-During our initial face-to-face meeting we ask all individual clients to sign our contract and provide us with full payment in the form of a cheque made out to “Competitive Edge Coaching”.
+During our initial face-to-face meeting we ask all individual clients to sign our contract and provide us with full payment in the form of a cheque made out to “Competitive Edge Coaching” or e-transfer.
 Payments must also include HST of 13%.

 In the case of corporate clients payment is usually remitted in three equal payments (i.e. a third at the time of contract signing; a third prior to assessments being conducted; a third at the conclusion of the contract).

 A recent study conducted by the International Coaching Federation in the United States suggested that the average coaching fee was $231 per hour (U.S. $).
 In Canada, coaching fees vary from about $75 per hour to several hundred dollars.
 At Competitive Edge Coaching our hourly rate is very competitive and much less than major coaching organizations.
 We are happy to provide this information to prospective clients.

 How do you measure the effectiveness of coaching?

 There are several different techniques that can be applied to measure the effectiveness of coaching.
 Some of these include the following: